Vozec/RSA-Padding-Oracle/README.md

 # Input:

-*check_padding* is a function that takes int as input and returns if the decrypted integer is PKCS1.5 conforming.
+*check_padding* is a function that takes integer as input and returns if the decrypted integer is PKCS1.5 conforming.
+⚠️**Warning: This function as to be edited to match your challenge context.**

 # References:
 - https://archiv.infsec.ethz.ch/education/fs08/secsem/bleichenbacher98.pdf